 Los Fresnos student shares why she donated hair at 'Wigs for Kids' event

-"Last time I cut it was 3rd grade," Adeline said.
+"Last time I cut it was 3rd grade," Adelynn said.
 "I heard about this since last year, but my hair wasn't long enough."

 She's been growing it out with one goal in mind — to help other children.

-Even though no one in her family has faced medical issues that made them lose their hair, Adeline says she wants to make a difference for those who are.
+Even though no one in her family has faced medical issues that made them lose their hair, Adelynn says she wants to make a difference for those who are.

-"I just wanted to donate my hair to kids without hair," Adeline said.
+"I just wanted to donate my hair to kids without hair," Adelynn said.

 Now, that moment has finally arrived and with one cut, years of patience fall to the floor, ready to become something more than just a ponytail.